 Over twenty years ago, my husband and I moved to Italy.
 I am Italian, but my husband is not; however, days after our wedding, we decided that we wanted to start our married life together in Italy.
 We packed up and left a few weeks later.

-My family is originally from the Veneto so it has special importance for me.
-The Veneto, as I knew, and my husband has since discovered, is an Italian region that is very easy to fall in love with and very difficult to leave.
+My family is from the Veneto, so this region has special importance for me, and a lot of our site is about this region.
+The Veneto, as I knew and as my husband has since discovered, is an Italian region that is very easy to fall in love with and very difficult to leave.

-Some of these villages, like the quaint village of Asolo, are without a doubt the loveliest in all of Italy.
+Some of these villages, like the quaint village of Asolo, are without a doubt ranked up with the loveliest in all of Italy.

 Last, but certainly not least, is the food.
-It is delicious beyond belief and I'll share a few of my favorite Veneto recipes as well as a number of the restaurants we love to eat at.
+It is delicious beyond belief, and I'll share a few of my favorite recipes, both from the Veneto and elsewhere in Italy, as well as a number of the restaurants we love to eat at.

 It's not just the Veneto either.
-I know you'll likely want to see more of Italy while you are here so we've all the other favorites, from Rome to the Amalfi Coast.
+I know you'll likely want to see more of Italy while you are here, so we've got all your other favorites, from Rome to the Amalfi Coast.

-Not just the well-known favorites, but many other wonderful Italian towns, villages and landscapes from all across the country.
-Some you may never have heard of.
-All are bucket list worthy though.
+Not just the well-known favorites, but many other wonderful Italian towns, villages, and landscapes from all across the country.
+Some of them you may never have heard of.
+All are bucket list worthy, though.

 You will soon be saying: Italy!
 Mamma Mia how I love it!